 Excel Column Chart

-The column chart is most commonly used chart type in any tool.
-The column charts are best used for comparing two or more datapoints at once.
-These data points are shown as verticle columns on x-axis and the height of column represents magnitude of datapoint.
+The column chart is the most commonly used chart type in any tool.
+The column charts are best used for comparing two or more data points at once.
+These data points are shown as verticle columns on the x-axis and the height of the column represents the magnitude of the datapoint.

 There 3 types of Column Chart in Excel.

 When To Use Excel Clustered Column Chart?

 Use it when the within-group comparison is more crucial than in total.

 The clustered column chart is used to compare two data points or series within a group.

 It is best to use when you have multiple series of data in multiple groups and you want to compare them within the groups.